 The annual average temperature varies from 8°-12° in the mountainous area to 12°-16° in the maritime area; in both areas the difference can be quite extreme and take you completely by surprise.
-January is Abruzzo’s coldest month, in the mountains it can often drop below zero and an open-fire is very welcome to counter the nip in the air, whilst drive 40 minutes down to the Adriatic coast and the temperature in January is generally 8°.
+January is Abruzzo’s coldest month, in the mountains it can often drop below zero and an open fire is very welcome to counter the nip in the air, whilst driving 40 minutes down to the Adriatic coast and the temperature in January is generally 8°C

 Abruzzo Summer Sunshine

-In the summer the average temperature of both areas are quite similar: 24° on the coast, 20° in the interior.
+In the summer the average temperature of both areas is quite similar: 24° on the coast, 20° in the interior.
 It is a dry heat not humid so it is far from insufferable.
-However, in late June & July it can climb to over 30°, perfect if you are a beach bunny for developing that tan but probably not the best time to visit if you don’t like the heat.
+However, in late June & July it can climb to over 30° over the past 5 years reaching almost 40C, perfect if you are a beach bunny for developing that tan but probably not the best time to visit if you don’t like the heat.